curityio/istio-demo-installation/README.md

 ## Deploy the System

-First create cryptographic keys fore the Curity Identity Server.\
+First, create cryptographic keys for the Curity Identity Server.\
-This also creates external ingress SSL certificates for the local development system:
+This includes external ingress SSL certificates for the local development system:

 ```bash
 ./crypto.sh
 ```

-Copy a license file into the `idsvr` folder and then run the install:
+Copy a license file into the `idsvr` folder and then run the main install:

 ```bash
 ./install.sh